Jake Fraley Player Props: Reds vs. Pirates

 Jake Fraley At The Plate

-- Fraley has two doubles, a home run and 11 walks while hitting .231.
+- Fraley has two doubles, a home run and 11 walks while batting .211.

-- Fraley has picked up a hit in nine of 17 games this year, with multiple hits three times.
+- In 47.4% of his games this year (nine of 19), Fraley has picked up at least one hit, and in three of those games (15.8%) he recorded more than one.

-- In six games this year (35.3%), Fraley has picked up an RBI, including two games with multiple runs batted in.
+- Fraley has driven in a run in six games this season (31.6%), including two games with multiple runs batted in.

-- He has scored in five of 17 games so far this season.
+- He has scored a run in five of 19 games so far this year.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.